nacici/AV-preference-synthesizing/README.md

 The approach is three folded.

 ## Machine Learning Classifier for AV opinions
 Machine learning classifier is developed using the national public opinion survey conducted by [Dr. Robert Noland](https://bloustein.rutgers.edu/noland/) and Sicheng Wang at Rutgers University and [Dr. Andrew Mondschein](https://www.arch.virginia.edu/people/andrew-mondschein) and Zhiqiu Jiang at University of Virginia in 2017.
 To make the model transferrable to [2017 National Household Travel Survey (NHTS)](https://nhts.ornl.gov/), only variables that are shared by both surveys are used in the model training process.
-Common variables are selected, cleaned, and recoded using python notebook "data_prep" in the repository.
+Common variables are selected, cleaned, and recoded using python notebook "common_variables_recoding" in the repository.
 The common variables and corresponding coding are as follows:

 1. gender (male, female, other, prefer not to say)
 2. hispanic (yes, no, prefer not to say)